 It’s going to burn alright – burn your emotional health, central nervous system, and muscles right into the ground.
 You’ll end up with overuse injuries and your motivation will turn to dreading your next workout until you just don’t want to do it anymore.
 What happens next?
 You end up reverting back to your old lifestyle.

-Pick a Routine You Can Stick with Forever
+Pick a Routine You Can Stick with For the Long Haul

 There will be times when you can push the intensity and workloads harder for periods of time, and there are very sport-specific training programs which require that.
 However, for the majority of people that just want to be healthy, fit, and leaner than the average person, the key is finding consistency in your workout program, and that means finding something you can handle long term, being patient, and letting the fat come off over time.
 The longer you can stick to your current exercise program, the more successful you will be.
 Overexercising is not going to get you to your goals any faster.